Facet Joint Injections - Will They Inject Some Life Back Into Your Back?

 So if you do decide to take the plunge and get your facet joint injections what are you going to be in for?

-The less squeamish among you can see exactly what's involved by watching the video below.
+The less squeamish among you can see exactly what's involved by watching the video above.

 All in all the whole process is fairly straightforward and should take about an hour from start to finish.

 Unlike other medical procedures you don't need to prepare yourself too much for a facet joint injection.